Glossary

 Routine meeting A connected recurring meeting that In Parallel recognises as following an established cadence.
 Routine meetings send their post-meeting summary email automatically after the meeting ends — no organiser review task is created.

-Managing The section in the left nav that lists all your Execution Scopes.
-Expand it to see all your scopes and switch between them, or click the + icon to create a new one.
+Managing The section in the left nav that lists all your Workspaces.
+Expand it to see them all and switch between them, or click the + icon to create a new one.
+Parent Workspaces show a disclosure arrow that expands to reveal their sub-Workspaces as indented rows.
 Always capitalize.

-Stakeholder Someone who receives updates from an Execution Scope — typically via Digest or post-meeting report — but is not an active member of the scope.
+Stakeholder Someone who receives updates from a Workspace — typically via Digest or post-meeting report — but is not an active member of the Workspace.

 Transcriber The AI meeting capture component.
-Joins connected recurring meetings automatically (when the Capture actions toggle is on) and listens in real time to extract execution signals.
+Joins connected recurring meetings automatically (when the Recorder joining toggle is on) and listens in real time to extract execution signals.
 Always capitalize.